Flights from Birmingham to Vienna

 Wherever you’re coming from, Birmingham Airport is a great choice for flights to Vienna.
 With easy transport links, a variety of shops and restaurants and facilities to cater for all your needs, make Birmingham Airport your choice of airport for your trip to Vienna.

 Whether you’re scouting out the latest deals or just getting inspired, our huge range of shops is sure to keep you satisfied.
 Head to Duty Free for tax-free gifts or grab a neck-pillow and other flight necessities from WHSmith and Boots.
 If you need to get some last-minute Euros, ICE – International Currency Exchange is located on both sides of security.
 Victoria’s Secret and The Watch Collection are also on hand if you want to treat yourself before your trip to Vienna.

 If you’re looking to tantalise those taste-buds, there is an excellent selection of eating and drinking options at Birmingham Airport.
 The whole family will enjoy Giraffe or Frankie & Benny’s which ever meal you go for.
 Get your caffeine fix at Costa or Pret a Manger, or, for something a little stronger, try Bottega Prosecco Bar or Wetherspoon!

-To start your trip in style, choose one of our three airport lounges, where food, drink and Wi-Fi are available on tap.
+To start your trip in style, choose one of our five airport lounges, where food, drink and Wi-Fi are available on tap.
 Check out unbeatable views of the runway whilst relaxing and waiting for your flight.

 Whichever way you prefer to travel to the airport, you can do so easily and conveniently.
 Located in the middle of the motorway system, driving is easy and we have a choice of seven carparks.
 All of these are located near the airport, and you can get to the terminal by foot or via a courtesy shuttle bus.
 Book a carpark space online in advance and save up to 50%.